AWS MemoryDB¶

 ReplicationLag |

 This metric is only applicable to nodes running as read-only replicas.
-It represents the time (in seconds) that the replica lags behind in applying changes from the primary node. | Seconds |
+It represents the time (in seconds) that the replica lags behind the primary node in applying changes. | Seconds |

 CPUUtilization |

-The percentage of CPU utilization of the entire host.
+The percentage of CPU utilization for the entire host.
 Since Redis is single-threaded, we recommend monitoring the EngineCPUUtilization metric for nodes with 4 or more vCPUs. |

 Percentage |